Revolution R180 High-Speed Smart Toaster

 Unfortunately, even the default setting (four) turned all of our test products (except for the toaster pastries) dark brown, too overdone for our relatively flexible tastes.
 However, we received better results on the second lightest setting (two).
 Level two made darn good toast, pleasantly striped, golden brown, and crispy.
 Even so, having fewer than half of the settings on the toaster be basically inoperable is not desirable.

 This toaster is priced for the luxury market.

 More frustratingly, the toaster slots are a generous 1 x 5.25 inches, but not wide enough for slices of homemade bread or even the store-bought oval rye loaf we had on hand.
-This is disappointing because it relegates the toaster for only the shelf-stable square bread style that may not please more health-conscious users.
+This is disappointing because it relegates the toaster for only the shelf-stable square bread style.

 Although we tried, we could not get the toast slices stuck for troubleshooting purposes, which is a good thing.
 If this occurs, the Revolution Cooking website provides a resources section that instructs you to unplug the toaster, wait until it is cool, and then figure out how to retrieve it on your own.